Ishan-Tech1234/dragonstack-automation/README.md

 ## Overview
 This project contains UI automation tests for the DragonStack web application.
-It focuses on validating critical user flows using Selenium WebDriver.
+It validates critical authentication workflows using Selenium WebDriver against a React-based single-page application (SPA).

 ## Tech Stack
 - Java